-This study attempts to assess the impact of food price inflation on the loss of human capital mainly through school wastage in Algeria.
+This study attempts to shed some light on the impact of food price inflation on the loss of human capital through school wastage in Algeria.

-The results obtained by means of both a theoretical investigation, and by means of a field work conducted in many parts of the country clearly indicate:
+The results obtained from both a theoretical investigation, and by means of a substantial field work conducted in two Algerian counties (wilayate) clearly indicate that:

-- (i) For a significant percentage of families, more than half of the overall income is spent on food products. - (ii) Food price inflation engenders on behalf of poor families considerable cuts on educational spending which negatively affect learners' school performance. - (iii) In the context of lack of financial support, vulnerable families have serious difficulty in keeping their children at school, and learners encounter severe handicaps in their learning acquisition process and school attainment.
+(i) For a significant percentage of Algerian families, more than half of the overall income is spent on food.

+- (ii) Food price inflation inevitably engenders considerable cuts on educational spendings which negatively affects learners' school performance. - (iii) In the context of lack of financial support, vulnerable families have serious difficulty keeping their children at school, and learners encounter severe handicaps in their learning acquisition process and school attainment.

-These very facts in turn induce high school wastage and high inefficiency of the public sector performance.
-The solution to such a problem requires (i) a better understanding of both parents and learners' difficulty, and (ii) the definition of a sound scheme of material, financial help, and moral support in favor of vulnerable families and pupils.
+These very facts in turn induce school wastage and inefficiency of the public sector performance.
+The solution to such a problem requires (i) a better understanding of both parents and learners' difficulty, and (ii) the definition of a sound scheme of financial help, and moral support in favour of poor families and pupils.